The Skill of Zen

 Once you have understood that, you will have no further need of me.”

 There are processes which are beyond the reach of understanding.
 Do not forget that even in Nature there are correspondences which cannot be understood, and yet are so real that we have grown accustomed to them, just as if they could not be any different. .
-The spider dancers her web without knowing that there are flies who will get caught in it. . .
+The spider dances her web without knowing that there are flies who will get caught in it. . .
 The archer hits the target without having aimed – more I can not stay.”